kiliankoeck/NLP/README.md

 ### Splitting the Data

 We created a script that can possibly be used for future model creation/evaluation.
 It splits the data into training (70%), testing (15%), and validation (15%) sets.
 The ```split_data.py``` script used the ```train_test_split``` function from the scikit-learn library to preform the randomized splits into the data subsets.
 The script stores the resulting sets under the ```/data/splits/``` directory ready to be used in the training and evaluation of our models.

+### Models

+For the baseline models, we chose one rule-based model and two machine learning method.
+For the rule based model, we collect name lists from GeoNames and the Austrian parliament API, turn them into spaCy EntityRuler patterns, and then match them in text.
+It returns non-overlapping entity spans as `Entity` objects for persons, locations, and organizations.
+One of the machine learning models is spacy, specifically the german spaCy model which reads each plain-text file from the test folder, runs spaCy NER on the entire text, filters entities to PER/ORG/LOC, and writes the extracted entities to an output file.
+The other machine learning method we used was flair - which is a hugging face tokem classifier for the german language.
+All of those methods are being called in our ner pipeline which first loads our XMI files and then runs the NER models.
+For all the models, we calculate the f1 score, the precision and the recal so that we can then effectiviely compare their performance.